We've been cultivating Calgary's gardening community since

 treeless environment and to aid in the beautifying and

-improvement of the city of Calgary.
+improvement of the City of Calgary.

-In the early years, the Society's programs focused on an
+In the early years, the Society's programs focused on an annual

-gardening articles in the Calgary Herald.
+articles in the Calgary Herald.

 William Reader, as the first superintendent of the Calgary Parks